lavanya192007/c-daily.code/Mini_projects/README.md

  # 60%-80% pass with class B
  # 60% to 40% pass with class C
  # Below 40% pass with no class
+ 2.ipl.c
+ In this program we need to find T20 ipl score ,projected score,remaining over,run rate